MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/02-import-solution.md

 ### Task 1.4 – Test data

-1. In the left navigation of the Bookings solution, select the **Objects** page.
+1. In the left navigation of the Bookings solution, select the **Objects** tab.

 1. Select the **ellipsis …** menu for the **Real Estate Property Management** Model-Driven App, and select **Play**.